Eurydia/notes-on-clean-programming-language/content/_index.md

 **Operator precedence**

 The precedence determines how tightly an operator binds to its argument.
-Precedence can be between zero and nine with higher number having higher precedence.
+Precedence can be between $0$ and $9$ with higher number having higher precedence.

-The precedence of an operator is nine by default.
+The precedence of an operator is $9$ by default.

 **Operator fixity**

 The fixity is important when evaluating two operators of the same precedence.
 There are two relevant fixities:

-- $\textbf{infixl}$ for left-associated operators, and
+- `infixl` for left-associated operators, and
-- $\textbf{infixr}$ for right-associated operators.
+- `infixr` for right-associated operators.

-The fixity is left-associated by default.
+The fixity of an operator is `infixl` by default.

 **Defining an operator**